clearcontainers/shim/CONTRIBUTING.md

 ## Closing issues

-You can either close issues manually by adding the fixing commit SHA1 to the issue comments or by adding the `Fixes` keyword to your commit message:
+The preferred way to close issues is by adding the `Fixes` keyword to your commit message.
+If your PR contains multiple commits then only one `Fixes` is required to be present the series, but multiple may be present if necessary.

 ```
 Fix handling of semvers with only a single pre-release field